 Polypropylene impact copolymer, also known as polypropylene block copolymer or simply polypropylene copolymer, is chosen for its superior impact resistance and flexibility.
 PP impact copolymer is made by copolymerizing propylene with a small amount of another monomer, typically ethylene.
 The resulting polymer chain consists of regularly alternating propylene and ethylene units, or blocks.

-PP random copolymer (PPR or PP-RC) is selected for its clarity, transparency, and stiffness.
+Polypropylene random copolymer (PPR or PP-RC) is selected for its clarity, transparency, and stiffness.
 It is produced by incorporating ethylene or other comonomers randomly along the polypropylene chain, rather than in regular blocks.
-This randomization gives random copolymers improved optical properties that make them ideal for packaging or other applications that require transparency.
+This randomization gives PP random copolymers improved optical properties that make them ideal for packaging or other applications that require transparency.